The ideas are endless at Tiles with Style

 This salmon backsplash tile design will someday adorn my parents kitchen back splash walls above their countertops in honor of Father's beautiful works of art that many people never take the time to see.

-I plan on using green rainforest granite on the countertops; 1 ft. squares to save on cost.
+For my ceramic tile design plan, I would like to use a green rainforest granite on the countertops; 1 ft. squares to save on cost.
 These actually look quite nice if you space them with a dime or something even smaller.

 White-washed cabinetry will be above and below for a bright, light kitchen. this tone will also mimic the tones in the green rainforest granite countertops.
 The flooring will be wood, to maintain the earthy feel beneath our feet; probably a mahogany color like in the bands of the rainforest granite.